hsgroves/cs290info/lessons/week3.md

 * Note: this and all upcoming lessons will be demo'd using Cloud 9 with a Ruby workspace.

+##Tracking your project on Github
+Have your Github username and password handy.

+In order to view your files & commits on Github, you have to configure git to store your files on Github's server.
+[Github's own article](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) on how to do so is by far the best explanation of how to do this, and what we're following in class.

 ##Rails App Directory Structure

 ##Creating our first model